 If your brood craves outdoor adventures and Instagram-worthy views of Mother Nature up close, join the more than 330 million visitors who head to our national parks each year.
 In addition to tons of family-friendly hiking and biking trails and fishing spots, your kids can spy elk, bison and eagles, along with towering rock formations, awesome waterfalls and crystal-clear lakes.
-Sign children up to become Junior Rangers, so you can download activity workbooks before you leave, and earn merit badges during your trip.
-Also, take advantage of onsite rangers for guided walks and talks.
+Sign children up to become Junior Rangers, so you can download activity workbooks before you leave and earn merit badges during your trip.
+Also take advantage of onsite ranger services for guided walks and talks.

 Already been to the Grand Canyon?
 Put one of these must-see national parks on your list for a memorable family vacation.